tallforasmurf/byteplay/README.md

 * Original code archived and frozen at http://code.google.com/p/byteplay
 * This Repository automatically exported from code.google.com/p/byteplay

+## Stop!
+Changes!

+As of Python 3.6, the format of bytecode has changed from 1-3 bytes, to all 16-bit words.

+This pretty thoroughly invalidates the assembly features of byteplay!
+It could be fixed, no doubt, but I don't the inclination to do it.
+If you do, feel free to submit a pull request, or to clone this repo and do a new version.

+In the meantime, all the following text and the rest of the files are of historical interest only!

 ## What it is

 byteplay was a module that made it easy to tinker with the executable